KCPI

 KCPI (94.9 FM, "94.9 The Breeze") is a radio station broadcasting an adult contemporary format.
 Licensed to Albert Lea, Minnesota, United States, the station serves the Albert Lea–Austin–Mason City area.
 The station is currently owned by Connoisseur Media, through licensee Alpha 3E License, LLC.

 KCPI airs programming from Westwood One's "Adult Contemporary" format.
-The station was an affiliate of "The Bob & Sheri Show."
+The station was an affiliate of The Bob and Sheri Show.